IngmarBitter/defenders/md/Salvation/Baptism.md

 ... in other words:

 **Baptism-completes-faith (necessary requirement):** In this view baptism is the **occasion** at which Jesus' atoning death, **the means of salvation**, is applied to the believer's life.
-It is not the act of baptism itself that saves, nor the the faith in Jesus that it represents, but both in unison trigger God choosing to apply Jesus' sacrificial death to clear our sin guilt.
+It is not the act of baptism itself that saves, nor the faith in Jesus that it represents, but both in unison trigger God choosing to apply Jesus' sacrificial death to clear our sin guilt.
 Baptism completes the process of coming to faith and only during the baptism can this faith be called obedient faith.
 It sees baptism as a first step of obedience that is part of the salvation process, but not a work that merits salvation.
 This is similar to not counting as works making a commitment to Christ or praying a prayer.

 **Obedient-faith (baptism is consequence of salvation):** In this view when we have true, obedient faith that Jesus is divine, died, was buried, rose and is alive today; we acknowledge and repent of our sin; trust in Jesus as our Savior to atone for our sin guilt; and finally commit to make Him our Lord and follow His commands - then God "saves us" by applying Jesus' sacrificial death to clear our sin guilt and sending the Holy Spirit to indwell us.
 Consequently, we are changed and motivated to demonstrate our obedience to Christ through being baptized.
 Hence, the decision to be baptized is a consequence of salvation.
 Note that the refusal to be baptized is a good reason to question the sincerity of belief and commitment to Christ, and, by extension, it puts the state of salvation into question.